claratee/mbed-connector-api-python-quickstart/README.md

 # mbed-connector-python-quickstart
-This is a quickstart application for the [mbed-connector-api-python](https://github.com/armmbed/mbed-connector-api-python) package.
+This is a quickstart application for the [mbed-cloud-sdk-python](https://github.com/ARMmbed/mbed-cloud-sdk-python) package.
-The goal of this application is to get the user up and running, using the mbed-connector-python package and talking to devices through mbed Device Connector in under 5 min, 5 steps or less.
+The goal of this application is to get the user up and running, using the mbed-cloud python sdk package and talking to devices through mbed cloud client in under 5 min, 5 steps or less.
-The quickstart webapp is meant to be paired with the [quickstart embedded app](https://github.com/ARMmbed/mbed-client-quickstart).
+The quickstart webapp is meant to be paired with the [quickstart embedded app](https://github.com/mbartling/mbed-cloud-client-example/tree/simple-client-qs-ethernet).
 The quickstart web app will allow the user to visualize quickstart embedded devices and interact with them.

 ### Pre-requisites
-- A [mbed connector](https://connector.mbed.com) account and have generated an [API token](https://connector.mbed.com/#accesskeys)
+- A [mbed cloud portal](https://portal.mbedcloud.com/) account and have generated an [API token](https://portal.mbedcloud.com/access/keys)
-- A endpoint running the [mbed client quickstart example](https://github.com/ARMmbed/mbed-client-quickstart)
+- A endpoint running the [mbed cloud client quickstart example](https://github.com/mbartling/mbed-cloud-client-example/tree/simple-client-qs-ethernet)
 - Install the required packages `pip install -r requirements.txt`

 ### Use
-1. Put your [API key](https://connector.mbed.com/#accesskeys) into the app.py file, replace the following text
+1. Put your [API token](https://portal.mbedcloud.com/access/keys) into the app.py file, replace the following text
     ```python
     token = "Change Me" # replace with your API token
     ```